jorgezafra94/holbertonschool-machine_learning/README.md

 learning all about this amazing Area

 ## Math
-here there are the bases of ML, things like:
+here are the bases of ML, things like:
 - Linear Algebra and Numpy
 - Plotting with Matplotlib
 - Calculus